waterstone15/flame-lib/README.md

 Save returns a "writeable" which has a `write()` function that is used to commit to Firestore.

-*This two-step "intent → commit" architecture enables Flame to use the same simple API for basic writes, batch write transactions, and read-write transactions.*
+*This two-step "intent → commit" API enables Flame to use the same simple API for basic writes, batch write transactions, and read-write transactions.*

 ```javascript
 await john.save().write();